 An in-depth, in-person interview—by invitation only—is the final step in the application process.
 Only selected applicants who have completed their application will be considered for interviews.
 If you are selected for an interview, we will send you an invitation via email.
 Interviews are conducted mid-October through late-March in Cambridge and at various international locations (international interviews are typically held in January and February).

-If you still have questions about our admissions process, join us during our Weekly Admissions Chats.
+If you still have questions about our admissions process, join us for one of our upcoming Admissions Chats.
 Or contact out admissions team at email@example.com or +1-617-253-8600.

 Stephen Sacca, SF ‘90

 “I strategized with the world’s top aeronautics scientists, explored pivotal technological

 innovations at the MIT Media Lab, learned from leading security experts in political

 science–even tapped the latest thinking on defense policy at Harvard’s JFK School

 of Government.
 If it was essential to me as a leader, I could reach across the MIT

 “Immersion in the MIT Sloan Fellows environment is not just about rigorous academics.

 It’s about the accelerated learning you experience by being at MIT full time: the

 dozens of thought leaders who visit campus each week, the spontaneous brainstorming